Would You Catch a Falling Star

 "Would You Catch a Falling Star" is a song written by Bobby Braddock, and recorded by American country music artist John Anderson.
 It was released in April 1982 as the second single from the album I Just Came Home to Count the Memories.
 The song reached number 6 on the Billboard Hot Country Singles & Tracks chart.

 The song was covered by Del McCoury and Sierra Hull on the 2022 John Anderson tribute album Something Borrowed, Something New.

 Content

-"Would You Catch a Falling Star" is a tongue in cheek look at the pitfalls of stardom and fame, told of a one-time superstar whose drawing power and appeal to fans is fading.
+"Would You Catch a Falling Star" is a tongue in cheek look at the pitfalls of stardom and fame, describing a one-time superstar whose drawing power and appeal to fans is fading.

-The song opens telling about the performer, a one-time superstar, finishing a country music show, that had a small crowd.
-He then departs backstage, half drunk and meets a lady ("with all his country charm"), he says to her "Would you catch a falling star before he crashes to the ground."
-The song goes on to say that "nobody loves you when you're down".
-Stating that if she will pick him up and take him home, he will bring his old guitar, and sing a golden oldie song.
+The song opens with the former superstar finishing a country music show attended by a small crowd.
+He then departs backstage half drunk and meets a woman.
+"With all his country charm" he asks her, "Would you catch a falling star before he crashes to the ground?"
+He offers to bring his guitar and sing her a song in exchange for taking him home.
+The second verse tells of his former wealth and fame and his descent back into obscurity, trading a large bus for a small van.

-The next part of the song tells of his once wealth and fame, "He had a silver-plated bus, and a million country fans".
-The narrator states, now there's just a few of us and he drives a little van.
-He tells how the fans were beating down his door, lovely women left and right.
-Now he's down on his luck wondering where he will spend his night.